Beyond Discreteness: Sample Complexity Analysis of Straight-Through Estimator for 1-bit Quantization: Introduction

 \section{Introduction}

 Deep neural networks (DNNs) have revolutionized machine learning, achieving remarkable success across various domains, including computer vision \cite{resnet,krizhevsky2017imagenet}, reinforcement learning \cite{mnih2013playing,sutton1999policy}, and natural language processing \cite{vaswani2017attention}.
 However, state-of-the-art DNNs often contain billions of parameters, requiring substantial computational power and memory.
 The high resource consumption at inference time poses significant challenges for deploying these models on resource-constrained devices, such as smartphones, embedded systems, and Internet-of-Things (IoT) devices.
 To address this challenge, network quantization has emerged as a well-adopted and robust solution, aiming to reduce the precision of weights and activations while preserving model performance.
 Quantized DNNs operate using low-precision arithmetic rather than standard full-precision floating-point representations, significantly reducing memory footprint and computational cost.
-This compression technique enables real-time inference on energy-efficient hardware, allowing deep learning models to run on CPUs rather than being solely dependent on power-hungry GPUs or specialized accelerators \cite{rastegari2016xnor,wang2018training}.
+This compression technique enables real-time inference on energy-efficient specialized accelerators \cite{rastegari2016xnor,wang2018training}.